 ER: No, from my recall, and I may be wrong, I don’t remember much direction at all, other than, “You go here, and you sit there, and you say this,” that kind of thing.

-(In) this movie about a Dutch nurse who was in a Japanese prison camp (Shizuka nari akatsuki no senjo, 1959), he (Haku Komori) was a very proactive director.
+(In) this movie about a Dutch nurse who was in a Japanese prison camp (Internees of Kampili, 1960), he (Manao Horiuchi) was a very proactive director.
 When it came to this very emotional scene in the courtroom, he said to me, “You play it any way you feel like it should be played,” which everybody said, “Oh, that was really a compliment, to let you decide how you played it.”
 So I guess he was nice to work with, too! (laughs)

 BH: Getting back to Battle in Outer Space, obviously you don’t remember much about Honda’s direction, do you remember the translator who was used on set?
 Do you remember anything about him?